Andrews54757/FastStream/README.md

 ## Browser compatibility
 Tested using Chrome and Firefox.
 Other chromium based browsers (such as Edge) will also likely work.

+FastStream is still primarily built and tested for desktop browsers.
+That said, recent updates include improved touch/mobile ergonomics:

+- Double-tap the left/right side of the video to seek by your configured step
+- Configurable controls auto-hide delay
+- A rotate tool to toggle auto-rotate / orientation lock (device support may vary)
+- Skip buttons display the current seek step size

-Please note that there are no plans to make FastStream mobile compatible any time soon.
-Developing FastStream for Chrome and Firefox for the desktop is already an exhausting endeavor.
-Supporting mobile on top of all that is too much work for a mere college-student programming hobbyist like me.
-That said, if you find a way to make it work on more browsers or devices, please feel free to share and make a pull request!
+Mobile browser support still depends on whether your browser supports extensions and the required web APIs.
+If you find a way to make it work on more browsers or devices, please feel free to share and make a pull request!

 ## Installation For Chrome and Firefox